 9) Project - task - task history - staff

 A project can have 0 (in case the tasks hasn't be assigned yet) or many tasks but a specific task can only be related to one project.
 An extra table called Task History is responsible to keep track of all the tasks from any project even if it has been archived.
-Along with the keeping track of the staff that was apart of the task.
+Along with the keeping track of the staff that was part of the task.

+What about the ExpenseSheet entity we have added?